Ichalle/nextdealltest/README.md

 - Tailwind
 - Axios

-## About this app

-This application is an admin platform to view products and carts.

 ## Todo
-Filter by brand and price is not available by the given Json, so I can't use it
+Filter by brand and price is not available by the given from Dummy Json, so I can't use it